DBCobra/CobraBench/README.md

 # inst_level: one of ['no', 'local']
 ```

-Run the script to start benchmark:
+Run the script to start the experiment:

     $ python eval/main.py recompile

-Then the program will be executed in a tmux session of each client machine.
+Then, Cobra bench will be executed in a tmux session in each client machine.
-We will use localhost as client for `rocksdb` and `google` , while we use the clients
-in the list to run `postgres` .

 The runtime log will be printed to `$HOME/client.txt` .
 If you run a series of evaluations, the logs will be copied to the folder `~/trials` with corresponding names.

+Note: we will use localhost as client for `rocksdb` and `google` , while we use the clients
+in the list to run `postgres` .

 To collect numbers from the logs, you can run: